-Years ago, I wrote my bachelor’s thesis on Scanlon’s book What We Owe to Each Other.
-I have thus been looking forward to reading his new book in political philosophy on the topic of equality.
+Years ago, I wrote my bachelor’s thesis on T. M. Scanlon’s book What We Owe to Each Other.
+I have thus been looking forward to reading his new book in political philosophy on equality.

 It is fair to say that the topic deserves attention from moral philosophers.
 Or, at least available data and common sense morality suggest that it does.